-It’s not uncommon to sweat during the night.
-You may sweat a little or a lot, depending on how many blankets you sleep with, how warm your room is, and even what you ate before going to bed.
+It’s not uncommon to sweat at night.
+You may sweat a little or a lot, depending on how many blankets you sleep with, how warm your room is, and even what you ate before bed.

-Read on to learn more about common and less common causes of night sweats, tips to relieve night sweats on your own, and when it may be a good idea to see your healthcare provider.
+Read on to learn more about possible causes of night sweats, tips to relieve night sweats on your own, and when it may be a good idea to see your healthcare professional.

 It’s not always possible to determine the cause of night sweats.
 But other symptoms you experience along with nighttime sweating could help you narrow down an underlying medical cause.

 Your room, mattress, and pajamas could all influence whether you sweat during the night.
 Your bed may be adorned with several cozy blankets that cause overheating.
 Similarly, your pajamas could be too heavy, or your mattress may not be breathable.
 Adjusting the environment may help alleviate your night sweats.

 External factors beyond your sleeping environment may impact night sweats.
 These include:

 - eating spicy foods at dinner or as a late-night snack

 Avoid these behaviors before bedtime to see if your night sweats decrease.